jclc/webchat-server/README.md

 This is a WebSockets based webchat server with a simple static HTML browser client.
 You can join chatrooms or create new ones.
 Everything is connected via a JSON API, so external clients are also possible.

+## Newly Dockerised

+Updated to run in a container.

 ## Requirements

 * Linux 2.6 or newer